 Whatever your age, taking time out of your work or formal education to travel can be enlightening and rewarding.
-But at a time when travel is limited, so are the options for taking a gap year.
+Taking a gap year makes you think of travel, right?
+But that doesn’t always have to be the case.
 In this article, to shine a light on other possibilities, we compile some gap year ideas that can be greatly fulfilling while staying at home.

 On this blog we usually focus on career breaks, but we would like to take a moment to consider the people who are preparing for university or to enter the job market for the first time.
-With the future of the university experience unclear in a post-pandemic world, many young people are contemplating taking a year out instead, while the world of higher education adapts.
-But how can you use this time meaningfully when travel is not possible?
+Many young people are flocking back to the idea of taking a year out in the post-pandemic world.
+But how can you use this time meaningfully without travelling?
+Don’t worry – it is possible.

 It’s not only young people who can benefit from a gap year, however.
 Maybe you’re reading this and you’re a bit older.
-Perhaps you’re considering a break from work to try something different, or to slow down a bit.
+Perhaps you’re considering a break from work to try something different, learn new career skills, or to slow down a bit.
 That’s cool – you might still find some ideas here for a transformational ‘adult gap year’.
 So, let’s get started…

 This site contains links to some products and services we love, which we may make commission from at no extra cost to you.

 Gap year ideas: experiences

 Many people use gap years or career breaks to volunteer abroad.
 This can be a highly fulfilling way to build new skills and develop personal qualities while making a difference in the world.
 For example, we interviewed a marketing manager who took time out to volunteer in Costa Rica and came away with a transformational experience.